grants to individuals

 Forms are saved as you complete them and you can work on them over several sessions.
 In order to access your form, simply return to our website using the same laptop/device as before, click on the form you started and you will return to the application as you left it.
 Please bear in mind information is saved for two weeks only.

 Once you have submitted an application form, the next step will be an informal interview with our Education Grants Manager.
 Individuals will be asked to bring proof of residence and household income.
 References will also be taken up.

 Individuals who are approved financial assistance for a second or third year of study are required to submit a grant renewal form.

 Examples of previous education grant-making include assistance with courses in literacy, gas fitting, plumbing, beauty therapy, hairdressing, first aid, IT, HGV driving, nursing, teaching and accounting as well as for undergraduate programmes.
 Support is also regularly approved for associated costs such as childcare, materials and equipment.

-Many of our applicants face challenges such as a physical disability, mental health issues, divorce, long-term unemployment, homelessness, debt, domestic abuse and/or English as a foreign language.
+Many of our applicants face challenges such as a physical disability, mental health issues, divorce, long-term unemployment, homelessness, debt, a criminal record, domestic abuse and/or English as a foreign language.
 A significant number are single parents.

 Grants for Staff Training

 These are available to staff working for organisations and charities in TW9, TW10, TW13 and TW14 that serve the needs of our local community.
 Staff working in RPLC-catchment schools may also apply.

 Priority will be given to applications from individuals working for a school or small- or medium-sized charity who are paid employees and who wish to attend a course that benefits both their personal development and the work of their employer.